-Post-Secondary Transcripts—Provide copies of your transcripts from all of the post-secondary institutions you’ve attended.
-These copies can be sent to the program manager, or uploaded into the Part 2 Application.
+Undergraduate Transcripts—Provide copies of your transcripts from the undergraduate institution you attended.
+Your transcripts can be uploaded into the Part 2 Application.

 Questions?
 Contact us.

 Our admissions team is here to help you navigate the admissions process.
-Contact Executive Degree Programs directly to start the conversation at firstname.lastname@example.org.
+Contact Kelley Executive Education Programs directly to start the conversation at firstname.lastname@example.org.